 Financial Misreporting: Hiding in the Shadows or in Plain Sight?

-This paper examines how the quality of a firm’s information environment influences a manager’s subsequent decision to misreport.
-The conventional wisdom is that high-quality information facilitates monitoring and increases the cost of misreporting, suggesting a negative relation between the quality of the information environment and misreporting.
-However, high-quality information also increases the weight that investors place on earnings in valuing the firm.
+This paper examines how the ex ante level of public scrutiny influences a manager’s subsequent decision to misreport.
+The conventional wisdom is that high levels of public scrutiny facilitate monitoring and increase the cost of misreporting, suggesting a negative relation between scrutiny and misreporting.
+However, public scrutiny also increases the weight that investors place on earnings in valuing the firm.
 This in turn increases the benefit of misreporting, suggesting a positive relation.
-We formalize these two countervailing forces –– “monitoring” and “valuation” –– in the context of a parsimonious model of misreporting.
+We formalize these two countervailing forces––“monitoring” and “valuation”––in the context of a parsimonious model of misreporting.
 We show that the combination of these two forces leads to a unimodal relation.
-Specifically, as the quality of the information environment improves, misreporting first increases, reaches an inflection point, and then decreases.
-We find evidence of such a relation in multiple empirical measures of misreporting.
-Misreporting is greatest in a medium-quality environment and least in both high- and low-quality environments.
+Specifically, as the level of public scrutiny increases, misreporting first increases, reaches an inflection point, and then decreases.
+We find evidence of such a relation in multiple empirical measures of misreporting and multiple measures of public scrutiny.

 Keywords: misreporting, misrepresentation, fraud, earnings management, monitoring, valuation, information quality, information environment